PlayWeird/playweird.github.io/culture.md

 - **Community impact** - Connecting technical innovations to real human needs

 My current work in AI perception systems for infrastructure inspection represents a perfect integration of these values - using technology to solve practical problems that improve community well-being, approached with both technical rigor and creative problem-solving.

+## Career Evolution & What I'm Seeking Now

+My career journey has had its distinct phases.
+The younger version of me - the animation studio founder and creative director - would have thrived in the chaotic energy of early-stage startups.
+That version of me embraced uncertainty, wore multiple hats, and navigated the constant pivots that define startup culture.

+While I still value creativity and innovation, my priorities have evolved.
+Today, I'm seeking:

+- **Stability with growth** - A well-established organization where I can deepen my expertise while having the security to take calculated risks
+- **Mentorship opportunities** - Access to experienced leaders in ML and computer vision who can help me continue developing my technical skills
+- **Clear development paths** - Structured opportunities to grow both technically and professionally
+- **Work-life integration** - An environment that values sustainable pace and recognizes that burnout doesn't lead to better outcomes
+- **Purpose-driven work** - Projects that connect to meaningful impact, whether that's improving infrastructure, enhancing safety, or solving other substantive problems

+I bring the creative problem-solving skills from my animation days, the technical capabilities from my ML research, and the mindful approach that ties it all together.
+But rather than seeking the adrenaline rush of startup uncertainty, I'm looking to apply these skills in an environment where I can build something lasting.

 ## The Continuous Thread